svenkeidel/sturdy/README.md

 * _PCF_, a higher-order functional language with numbers
 * _While_, an imperative language with conditionals and while loops
 * _Stratego_, a language for program transformations

+## Acknowledgments

+I want to thank all people that have contributed to this project (in alphabetical order):

+Matthijs Bijman
+Sebastian Erdweg
+Jente Hidskes
+Wouter Raateland